 This is an explanation of your financial situation—that you are unable to pay the entire tax debt within the stipulated time or doing so, would jeopardize your financial situation and you may even have to open the door and walk into a loan agreement—or evidence that corroborates your doubt as to the preciseness of the tax debts claimed against you.

-Unknown too many a taxpayer, the likelihood of a “doubt as to collectability” Offer being accepted increases or decreases based on the amount of the offer presented.
+Unknown to many a taxpayer, the likelihood of a “doubt as to collectibility” Offer being accepted increases or decreases based on the amount of the offer presented.
 An adequate offer is one that is reasonably close to the collection potential estimated by the IRS.
 Therefore, to ensure that there is no hindrance from this standpoint, it is imperative that you engage the services of a competent and experienced tax professional to calculate an “adequate offer.”
 An offer is adequate if its amount is more or less equivalent to the value of your equity in assets that the collecting authorities can practically acquire through administrative and judicial processes.

 Your mission here or intentions will probably not make it too far if your offer is zero, nothing, or something way off the mark.
 An offer of that stature will probably render your entire application, Offer, or case mute.